topwaye/morse/README.md

 TCP sliding window is directed against payloads, not packets.
 Packets without payloads can be free to transfer anytime.
 Only if payloads reach the top line, TCP resets the top line of the payload window size.

-Copy-on-write means if you find you cannot write, change your page table record.
+Copy-on-write means if you find you cannot write, change a page table record of yours.
 Only you, not someone else.

+An unsolved problem of copy-on-write is how to stop instantly a writing instruction which does writing when a read record is set at the page table.

 Dirty-read/write doesn't exist in the hardware layer, only read or write one by one, because there is a God (i.e. a bus arbiter).